Thank you for considering Grace College Akron!

 A tuition deposit ($50) is required to hold a student’s spot in the class.
 The tuition deposit automatically goes towards the student’s bill.

 Grace offers two payment plans.
-One of the following plans must be chosen and implemented by August 2.
+One of the following plans must be chosen and implemented by the payment due date.
 Payment by the deadline is our indication of your planned attendance and secures your registration.
 In cases where arrangements have not been made, Grace assumes the student is not coming and removes them from classes.

-- Pay in Full: Pay all semester charges in full on or before the semester (by August 2 for the Fall Semester and by January 6 for the Spring Semester).
+- Pay in Full: Pay all semester charges in full on or before the due date.

 Overdue Balance and Service Charges